-. . .
+...
 Academic Policies

-Academic Semester -Grace Bible College operates on the semester basis.
+Academic Semester-Grace Christian University operates on the semester basis.
 A school year consists of two semesters, which will consist of 24 weeks (four courses which are each six weeks long).
 The Graduate Studies Program will not schedule online classes for the week of the following holidays: Easter, Fourth of July, Thanksgiving, Christmas, and New Year's.

 Unit of Credit - The unit of credit is the semester hour.
+A semester hour typically represents 750 minutes of instruction, with two hours of out of class reading and activities for each hour spent in class.
 Due to the program's online format, courses have been designed to total the requisite hours of study for each three credit class.
-15-20 Hours per week for each six week class (reading, posting, instruction, & research).